dennischase/CS3750Portfolio/Speed/README.md

 Visual Studio: This was the IDE used for writing the code and testing. <br>
 Git: Version control was done through Git and GitHub <br>

-### Cecilia Harvey's Contributions
+### Dennis Chase's Contributions
-I refactored code, to implement the MVC design model. <br>
-I also added the feature to reshuffle and deal a new game after finishing a game, or in the event of a draw. <br>
+I created methods to shuffle and deal the cards out to the correct piles in the game. <br>
-I also helped troubleshoot the problems we were having with SignalR, passing objects from the Client side to the Server. <br>
+I tested other's work and helped identify and solve bugs. <br>

 ### Usage
 **Starting a game**